 These activities cost extra and must be booked in advance of your trip.

 PLEASE NOTE

 Pre-booking is required for all paid activities.
 We recommend booking early, as spaces fill quickly.
+Please see your pre-departure guide for a list of provided gear for each Adventure Option.

 ★ STAND-UP PADDLEBOARDING